thejiral/Separator-filtration_system/README.md

 # Assembly

-Prepare MOLEX Micro-fit 3.0 connectors by removing the snap connection points with a cutter, so that the surface is afterwards flush, as shown in the below before and after image:
+Prepare MOLEX Micro-fit 3.0 connectors by removing the snap connection points with a cutter, so that the surface is flush afterwards, as shown in the below before and after image:

 ![microfit-modification](https://github.com/thejiral/Separator-filtration_system/assets/62755624/4b3ffcca-e1b7-49d7-8b20-1bed130a67ff)

 Test assemble the Microfit 3.0 connectors as shown in the two following images.
 Be careful of the precise orientation.

 ![PartB-microfit_orientation](https://github.com/thejiral/Separator-filtration_system/assets/62755624/c0bba41e-f407-4de7-a276-bb98c74003ae)